jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - state or condition of being, from old English
 - `i`: noun (e.g. literati)
   - The same as `-a`, `-e`
-- `ia`: noun, in names of countries, diseases, and flowers (e.g. Asia)
+- `ia`: noun, in names of countries, diseases, and flowers (e.g. Asia, suburbia)
   - From Latin and Greek -ia, noun ending, in Greek especially used in forming abstract nouns (typically of feminine gender);
 - `ible`: the same as `able` (e.g. invincible)